RELEVANT AS OF 1:00pm 24 November 2020

 Deferral of 31 July 2020 Self-Assessment payments on account for all, not just the self-employed

-If you are personally within the self-assessment tax return regime and were due to make a payment on account on 31 July 2020 this can now be deferred until 31 January 2021 without incurring any interest or penalties.
+If you are personally within the self-assessment tax return regime and were due to make a payment on account on 31 July 2020, you may be one of the 11 million people that deferred this payment until 31 January 2021 without incurring any interest or penalties.
+If you did this, you can still make the 31 July payment on account at any time before 31 January 2021, without incurring any interest.

 Are you late in paying a tax liability or filing a tax return?